 Search 15: Search 4 AND Search 8 AND Search 14 (106)

 Step 5: Refining results to type of work

 You can refine your search by choosing Additional Limits.
-If, for example, you want to identify the reviews among your search results, choose Methodology and mark the following options: 0800 Literature Review, 0830 Systematic Review and 1200 Meta Analysis.
-Limiting our research question by these types of applied methodology returns two documents.
+If, for example, you want to identify the reviews among your search results, choose Methodology and mark the following options: 0800 Literature Review, 0830 Systematic Review, 1200 Meta Analysis and 1300 Metasynthesis.
+Limiting our research question by these types of applied methodology returns 3 documents.

-For our research question “The impact of having divorced parents on self-esteem in adolescents”, a total of 94 documents were retrieved (Step 4) using PsycINFO on 06 January 2014.
-For an initial check of relevance of the retrieved documents, try browsing titles, year of publication, contributing authors and journals involved.
-Keep revising your search strategy and also consider setting up an alert.
+For our research question “The impact of having divorced parents on self-esteem in adolescents”, a total of 106 documents were retrieved (Step 4) using PsycINFO on 18th March 2019.
+Keep revising your search strategy and consider setting up an alert.
 As no database is exhaustive, consider including searches in other databases.